maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 ## Norm

-As for the complex numbers, the conjugation induces a norm over the quaternions (the Frobenius norm on the matrix representation), which coincides with the Euclidean norm on $$\RR^4$$:
+As for the complex numbers, conjugation induces a norm over the quaternions (through the Frobenius norm on the matrix representation), which coincides with the Euclidean norm on $$\RR^4$$:

 $$ |q|^2 = q \bar{q} = \bar{q} q = ||q||_{\RR^4}^2 \geq 0 $$